yakavetsiv/ac-bo-hackathon.github.io/_projects/project-matterhorn-studio-MFBO.md

 <!-- youtube_video: CzZ-_A2_dck -->
 ---

-Based on our recent workshop paper, we will investigate the causes of long-run MFBO failure.
+Based on our [recent workshop paper](https://arxiv.org/abs/2312.12633), we will investigate the causes of long-run MFBO failure.

-- Long-run Behaviour of Multi-fidelity Bayesian Optimisation (https://arxiv.org/abs/2312.12633)